11 Apr / 2017

 In cases of recovery a customer should weigh their options but typically all hardware recoveries, physical recoveries, drives that are making any kind of abnormal noises like grinding, business related files or important data that was not backed-up and is irreplaceable should be handled by a professional the first time.

 The Freezer trick has never worked, and it never will.
 It was more talked about around 10-15 years ago.
 According to the urban legends, if the heads of a drive are stuck on the platters, freezing the drive will somehow shrink the platters and get the heads unstuck.
-I am unsure how a kitchen freezer is suppose to shrink metal and glass. w
+I am unsure how a kitchen freezer is suppose to shrink metal and glass (hint it not possible).

 Placing a hard drive in a freezer and then powering it up can short out the electronics or cause irreparable platter damage due to moisture condensing on the platters.
 Hard drives are designed to operate within certain environmental conditions.
 All manufactures list the operating template at about 5 to 50 degrees Celsius (41 to 122 Fahrenheit).
 Freezing a drive places, the drive in extreme temperatures outside of its design specifications and can lead to rotational scoring, which will cause data loss.